 Ultimate Resource Guide

-Key Takeaways from This Guide
+Key Takeaways

-• 46% of all Google searches have local intent—your customers are searching for you
+• 46% of all Google searches have local intent — your customers are searching for you

-• Google Business Profile is the #1 local ranking factor—optimize it fully
+• Google Business Profile is the #1 local ranking factor — optimize it fully

 • Businesses with 4.0+ star ratings get 28% more clicks from local search